Eamonbaloun/PC-Beginners-Guide/README.md

 - Take your time.
 No need to rush.
 - Rewatch any parts that feel tricky.
-- Some videos are optional—they’re extra resources to dive deeper if you want.
+- Some videos are optionalthey’re extra resources to dive deeper if you want.
 Totally up to you if you watch them, but they’re worth checking out!

 ## About Me